-12V pumps and fans
+12V pumps and fans motor control

 The fuel pump ECU is generally placed outside the fuel tank, while the pump itself is located within.
 This results in long wires between the ECU and motor, which calls for fast switching speeds to minimize power dissipation.
 Furthermore, ECU cooling presents its own design challenges: Fuel pump runs continuously and the ECU is often positioned below the rear seat, where it has limited cooling capabilities.